-We require the full name and address for all developers that we pay so that we can determine whether U.S. Tax laws apply.
-For U.S. Citizens and permanent residents we are required to collect some additional information, including tax status and social security number, equivalent to filling out a W-9 form.
+We require the full name and address of all developers that we pay so that we can determine whether U.S. Tax laws apply.
+For U.S. Citizens and permanent residents, we are required to collect some additional information, including tax status and social security number, equivalent to filling out a W-9 form.

 For most developers, we don't do anything with the information.
 However, if you are a US developer who earns more than $10 in a calendar year we will send out a 1099 with your earnings to you and the IRS no later than January 30th of the next calendar year.

 More about withholding: Ad and kred revenue share income generated on Kongregate by non-U.S. persons and non-resident aliens is subject to taxation under U.S. law as royalty income.
 This is due to the fact that our servers are based in the U.S. so the revenue is considered to be U.S. income.
 U.S. developers do not have withholding but may have to pay taxes after the fact.